c-navarroperez/quiz-wiz/README.md

 Feedback will be displayed and a sound effect will play, to inform you on wether you got the question right or wrong.

-Upon completing the last question, the user will be taken to the end screen, where they will be afforded the chance to log their score to be stored in the local browser scoreboard.
+Upon completing the last question, the user will be taken to the end screen, where they will be afforded the chance to log their score to be stored to the scoreboard in the browser's Local Storage.

 <br />